SaiZawMyint/git-notifier/README.md

 ```sh
 http://localhost:8080/test-noti
 ```
-You will get the test notification message.
+You will get the test notification message.(_NOTE: You must enable system notification on your device.
+If you have blocked the notifications, the notification will not send to your device!_)

 We have done our local development, and now let's continue to configure the Git webhook.